namanh2310/Mathematics-Application/README.md

 ```
 Note that, you should run the server after the client is run.

-**4. Setup client**
+**3. Setup client**
 - Installing NodeJS: https://nodejs.org/en
 - Installing Java SE Development Kit (JDK): React Native requires Java SE Development Kit (JDK), which can be easily installed using Chocolatey.
 If you followed the NodeJS installation guide above, Chocolatey should've been installed automatically.
-To install JDK open terminal as an administrator and type
+To install JDK open the terminal as an administrator and type
 ```
 choco install -y openjdk8
 ```
-- Installing Android Studio: https://developer.android.com/studio?hl=vi, for a detail instruction, you should watch this video: https://www.youtube.com/watch?v=oorfevovPWw&t=603s
+- Installing Android Studio: https://developer.android.com/studio?hl=vi, for detailed instructions, you should watch this video: https://www.youtube.com/watch?v=oorfevovPWw&t=603s
 - Installing React Native CLI
-In powershell, you type
+In Powershell, you type
 ```
 npx react-native
 ```